 Click Here for tab for Simple Man

-Simple Man is one of the classic ballads from American rock legends Lynyrd Skynyrd’s hilariously titled debut album (Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd).
+Simple Man is a classic ballad from American rock legends Lynyrd Skynyrd’s hilariously-titled debut album, Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd.
 The song has a great minor/blues feel to it, and it discusses the relationship between a mother and her son.
 The song is a favorite amongst fans and is a worthy addition to any bar gig setlist.

 Something Just Like This – The Chainsmokers & Coldplay